Sezzry/aws-esp32/README.md

 Additionally, the project uses AWS Lambda functions to process and transform incoming data as needed.
 AWS Amplify is used to visualize the data in a user-friendly interface.

-### New Feature: Discord Notification for Low Temperature

 A notification is sent to a Discord channel when the temperature drops to 18°C or below.
-The webhook URL for Discord is securely stored in AWS Secrets Manager to ensure security.

 To configure the Discord notification:
 1. Create a Discord webhook in your server settings.